Main Page

 game.text_speed

 How long speech text stays on the screen.
-Default 15, lower number means shorter time.
+Default 15,

 Example: